tonymullen/ups-website/src/partials/f16se/hw/hw1-JavaScript-description.html.md

 **Note** Contrary to the impression you might get from the unfortunate similarity in names, [*JavaScript is not related to Java*](https://en.wikipedia.org/wiki/JavaScript#JavaScript_and_Java).
 This tutorial isn't meant as a refresher of CS 161.
 Apart from some superficial syntactic similarities (which both languages inherited from C) and a few other shared conventions, JavaScript is a completely separate (and quite different) language.

+## Grade weighting & lateness

+This assignment has a weight of 1 within the individual assignments portion of your overall grade.
+This assignment will be accepted for partial credit up to 4 days late, with a penalty of 20% per day.

+## Submission & lateness

-**Submit** this assignment by uploading a screenshot of your profile page showing your name and your acquired skill to the [assignment's Moodle page](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=336593).
+ Submit this assignment by uploading a screenshot of your profile page showing your name and your acquired skill to the [assignment's Moodle page](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=336593).